 2010-2011: Lynn Torgove, (Hebrew College, Cantorial Ordination Program) FRAUENSTIMMEN: Women’s Voices from Ravensbrück

 2009-2010: Jeri Robins, (Hebrew College, Cantorial Ordination Program) Music of the Auschwitz Women’s Orchestra

-2001-02: Melissa Misicka- (Northeastern University), musical activities at Terezin
+2001-02: Melissa Misicka- (Northeastern University), website on musical activities at Terezin